iXenonN/YouTube-Music-Profile/README.md

     - Go to Actions tab.

-    - Create a new repository secret named GH_TOKEN.
+    - Create a new repository secret name anything you want.

     - Paste your token to your repository secret named GH_TOKEN.